Cutlass

 A cutlass is a short, broad sabre or slashing sword with a straight or slightly curved blade sharpened on the cutting edge and a hilt often featuring a solid cupped or basket-shaped guard.
-It was a former common naval weapon during the Age of Sail.
+It was a common naval weapon during the Age of Sail.

 Etymology

 The word "cutlass" developed from the 17th-century English use of coutelas, a 16th-century French word for a machete-like mid-length single-edged blade (the modern French for "knife", in general, is couteau; in 17th- and 18th-century English the word was often spelled "cuttoe").
 The French word coutelas may be a convergent development from a Latin root, along with the Italian coltellaccio or cortelazo, meaning "large knife".

 In Italy, the cortelazo was a similar short, broad-bladed sabre popular during the 16th century.

 The root coltello, for "knife", derived ultimately from the Latin cultellus meaning "smaller knife", which is the common Latin root for both the Italian and French words.

 In the English-speaking Caribbean, the word "cutlass" is also used as a word for machete.